Blackdread/canon-sdk-java/README.md

 # Usage
 To write

+# Design note
+Any collection/map return type should be considered as immutable, even if implementation does not use ImmutableList/Set/etc. If collection/map is mutable, it will be clearly specified in javadoc, otherwise implementation is free to change to immutable collections anytime.

 # How to contribute pull requests
 Do a pull request.
 Explain your changes, reasons, write tests.